-- 10.16 At the end of each semester, the Course Coordinator needs to submit the electronic copies of the complete set of teaching and learning materials for ALL the course(s) that he/she is responsible for to the host School for storage.
-Such materials include but is not limited to the lecture notes, teaching slides, tutorial exercises with model answers, laboratory worksheets with expected results, assignment specifications with marking rubrics, question papers for the test/quiz/examination with marking schemes, etc. - 10.17 In each semester, sample assessment scripts of selected courses are to be selected for the EE's review.
-The sample scripts of High-Medium-Low (HML) are retrieved based on the marks of the assessment selected.
+10.16 At the end of each semester, the Course Coordinator needs to submit the electronic copies of the complete set of teaching and learning materials for ALL the course(s) that

+- 10.17 In each semester, sample assessment scripts of selected courses are to be selected for the EE's review.
+The sample assessment scripts of High-Medium-Low (HML) are retrieved based on the marks of the assessment selected.
 Schools are responsible for selecting the assessment scripts for EEs' review and maintaining the records of the selected assessment scripts, EEs' Reports and the Response Reports to EEs in each semester to ensure the whole process is completed in line with the guidelines. - 10.18 Schools have to keep assessment scripts of High-Medium-Low (HML) for the purpose of EE's review.
 Also, a full record of all course assessment question papers and marking rubrics or marking schemes/guides should be kept for the purpose of re-LPA by the HKCAAVQ or respective professional body, if any. - 10.19 Soft copies of the sample scripts are to be kept as far as possible to minimise the issue of storage space.
-Large submissions, e.g. posters, could be kept in camera shots.
-The general practice is to keep all current scripts for easy access until the passing of the appeal period.
+Large submissions, e.g., posters, could be kept in camera shots.
+The general practice is to keep all current assessment scripts for easy access until the passing of the appeal period.
 After this, all scripts apart from those which are to be used for future re-accreditation can be stored off site.
 The duration of such off-site storage depends on the requirements of the accreditation/professional/trade bodies.
 According to the College's Regulations on Information Assets Management, as approved by the Management Board (MB), the minimum period for the storage of the assessment scripts should be 7 years.
 Upon expiration of the retention period, Schools should ensure that the assessment scripts are disposed of securely and confidentially. - 10.20 An Examination Paper Database has been created and administered by the Library, which is restricted to the College's current staff and students.